ita-social-projects/Space2Study-node-Client-mvp/README.md

 #### Step 3

-- 🔃 Create a new pull request using <a href="https://github.com/ita-social-projects/SpaceToStudy-Client/compare/" target="_blank">github.com/ita-social-projects/SpaceToStudy-Client</a>.
+- 🔃 create a new pull request in this repository

 ---